rhaeckl/rhaeckl.github.io1/slides.md

 ### Dependency Inversion Principle

 <blockquote>
-High-level modules should not depend on low-lwevel modules.
+High-level modules should not depend on low-level modules.
 Both should depend on abstractions.<!-- .element: class="fragment" data-fragment-index="1" -->

 Abstractions should not depend on details.
 Details should depend on abstractions.<!-- .element: class="fragment" data-fragment-index="2" -->
 </blockquote>